BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * "Regular Enemy Drop Improvements / BLNG Loader" in this mod will override UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Add Sledge's Shotgun to BLNG Loader"
+* "Raid Boss Drop Improvements / Hyperius" in this mod will override UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Add Black Hole and remove the Kiss of Death from Hyperius"
+* "Raid Boss Drop Improvements / Hyperius / Clean Up Seraph Drop Pool" in this mod will override the loot pool changes in UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Increase Hyperius' Seraph drop chance and add all DLC 1 Seraphs".
+Unselecting just "Clean Up Seraph Drop Pool" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.

 Loot Purposefully Excluded from Pools
 -------------------------------------